-Proj ect Information Data Label Definition 1 TIP ID A unique number used to identify projects in the TIP.
+Proj Project Information Data Label Definition 1 TIP ID A unique number used to identify projects in the TIP.
 The first three characters indicate the location where the project is being implemented and refers to either a specific county, various counties, or the entire region.
-The next two digits indicate the version of the TIP where the project was first shown (i.e. for projects added during the 2015 TIP, these digits are 15).
+The next two digits indicate the version of the TIP where the project was first shown (i.e. for projects added during the 2017 TIP, these digits are 17).
 The final four digits indicate the order in which the project first appeared in the TIP.
 2 County The county in which the project is located.
 Projects may also be located in "Various" counties or they may be "Regional" projects.
 3 System The transportation system for which the project improvement is attributed: public transit, local streets and roads, State Highway System or Interstate System, Port and Freight Rail Facilities, Public Lands and Trails, Toll Bridges and Express Lanes (Tollway), and Regional projects.
 4 RTP ID The RTP ID refers to the unique parent project as described in MTC's regional long-range plan.
 5 CTIPS ID A unique number used to identify projects in the California Transportation Improvement Program System (CTIPS).
 6 Sponsor The agency in charge of administering a project.
 7 Implementing Agency The agency administering or implementing a project in partnership with the Sponsor.
 8 Project Name The name or title of the project.
 9 Project Description A brief description of the project location and the scope of work being implemented.
 10 Air Quality Exempt Code The Air Quality Exemption status per federal Environmental Protection Agency (EPA).
-A list of Air Quality Exempt Codes may be found in Appendix A-51.
+A list of Air Quality Exempt Codes may be found in Appendix A-49.
 11 Route The State Highway System (SHS) or State Route (SR) number, if applicable.
 12 Post Mile From The beginning limit of a project's location on the State Highway System or on a State Route (if applicable).
 13 Post Mile To The terminating limit of a project's location on the State Highway System or on a State Route (if applicable).
+14 Toll Credits The amount of Toll Credits being used on the project.
+More information on the use of toll credits may be found in Appendix A-37 and Appendix A-38.